 Unexpected medical expenses, extended care in the hospital, funeral expenses, missed time from work, and the loss of companionship.
 What happens now for the victims and their families?
 They certainly had no way of knowing that a storm that started in Oklahoma and went through Dallas would be strong enough to cause a construction crane to fall over.
 Will they be forced to pay their unexpected expenses?

 The answer to that question remains to be seen since the accident occurred because of an act of nature.
 An act of nature is often a defense used in personal injury claims.
-However, maybe the construction company will offer financial assistance to those affected from their general liability policy.
+However, maybe the construction company will offer financial assistance to those affected by their general liability policy.
 Maybe the corporation that owns the apartment complex will also step in to help.
 Sometimes companies do the right thing even if whatever happened was outside of their control.

 Catastrophic Personal Injury Elements in Dallas, Texas